Suffolk has a lofty company vision:

 “Xpera has provided a myriad of services to us,” said Peterson.
 “One of the key services is plan review.
 We’ll receive a new set of plans and have them do a constructability review as it relates to the building envelope – plaster, waterproofing, etc. – focusing on how everything ties in.”

 Another important service Xpera waterproofing consultants provide is on-site inspections from below-grade to plaster, roofing and, in some cases, window testing.
-Easton and his team also participate in critical team meetings to lend their expertise and insights on variety of quality assurance issues.
+Easton and his team also participate in critical team meetings to lend their expertise and insights on variety of quality assurance issues and construction material self storage in Suffolk.

 “When we sit down with the architect, it’s extremely helpful having Steve in the room,” said Peterson.
 “When he suggests things, it’s not from the standpoint of a salesman trying push some product.
 He knows which products perform best, including how they interface with other building systems, so we always really value his input.”